ernieja/email-engagement/README.md

 # email-engagement
-creating an engagement timeframe to assist with email list hygiene
+engagement timeframe analysis to assist with email list hygiene